gammalib/gammalib/doc/source/about.rst

 About
 =====

-GammaLib is a versatile toolbox for the high-level analysis of astronomical gamma-ray data.
+GammaLib is a versatile toolbox for the scientific analysis of astronomical gamma-ray data.
 It consists of a C++ library and a Python module that exposes the full functionality of the library to Python.
 The library provides an abstract data analysis framework